 History of Ibanez and ESP Guitars

 The company originated from the Valencia-based Spanish luthier named Salvador Ibanez.
-These Spanish guitars were distributed in Japan by Hoshino Gakki, a business that is still operating today.
+These Spanish guitars were distributed in Japan by Hoshino Gakki.
+A business that is still operating today.

-The Valencian manufacturer had to shut down due to the Great Depression of 1929, so the Japanese importer began making the Spanish guitars on their own.
+The Valencian manufacturer had to shut down due to the Great Depression of 1929.
+So the Japanese importer began making the Spanish guitars on their own.
 Ibanez guitars were first made in 1935.

 The Ibanez brand began to conquer the US market in the 1960s after purchasing the name’s rights.
-The design of the guitar was first influenced by other, more well-known brands, but soon Ibanez started creating its unique models.
+The design of the guitar was first influenced by other, more well-known brands.
+But soon Ibanez started creating its unique models.

-Differences Between Ibanez vs ESP Guitars
+Differences Between Ibanez and ESP Guitars

-Ibanez and ESP guitars are both considered high-quality instruments, but which one is the better choice?
+Ibanez and ESP guitars are both considered high-quality instruments.
+But which one is the better choice?

 Check out our ESP vs LTD comparison here!